Common Tansy

 Chemical

-Metsulfuron methyl and aminopyralid provide effective control for Common Tansy.
+Metsulfuron methyl and aminopyralid provide effective control for common tansy.
 Picloram, alone or combined with 2,4-D, is also effective, but it is not suitable for wet, coastal soils.

 We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment.